 Building History

 In 1996, the Burlington Northern Santa Fe Railroad donated the Depot building to Dodge City government.
 Years of grant writing and research culminated in an eight-year plan to restore the Depot as the home of a new state-of-the-art dinner theater for the Boot Hill Museum Repertory Company.
-In the meantime, a mid-century addition to the Depot’s east side, which had been the Elks Lodge, was transformed into the Homestead Theater and the repertory company’s temporary home later that year.
-The west half of the building, which was originally constructed as a dormitory for the “Harvey Girls” who worked in the Harvey Restaurant and Hotel, was turned into a storage space for the company’s props and costumes.
+In the meantime, a mid-century addition to the Depot’s east side, which had been the Elk’s Lodge, was transformed into the Homestead Theater and the repertory company’s temporary home later that year.
+The west half of the building which was the original dormitory for the Harvey Girls who worked in the Harvey House, was turned into a storage space for the company’s props and costumes.

 In July of 2004, after eight years of restoration and construction, the company moved into its new permanent home—the Depot Theater main stage, a fully-equipped dinner theater that could seat up to 160 guests.
 The first production in the new space was Stephen Sondheim’s Anyone Can Whistle.
-Today, the company if a 501©3 non-profit, renamed Depot Theater, Inc., providing Broadway-style dinner theater to audiences across the state and the Depot Theater building is the largest train depot still standing in the state of Kansas.
+Today, the company is a 501©3 non-profit, renamed Depot Theater, Inc., providing Broadway-style dinner theater to audiences across the state and the Depot Theater building is the largest train depot still in operation in the state of Kansas.